mganger/natural-reverb/README.md

 ## Installation

-You will need: `lvtk-2`, `zita-convolver` (v4), lv2-toolkit, and Eigen.
+You will need: `lvtk-2`, `zita-convolver` (v4), lv2-toolkit, Eigen, and
+Boost.Test.
 Some of these are usually available with your package manager.
+With a little hacking of `CMakeLists.txt` Boost can likely be eliminated.

 ```bash
 cmake .